hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

-HESS/DFH is The "VIP Lane" for AI Crawlers From a practical and SEO standpoint, this is a Compute Efficiency play.
+HESS/DFH is for AI Crawlers, From a practical and SEO standpoint, this is a Compute Efficiency play.

 It solves the "Semantic Reasoning Tax"—the massive amount of compute wasted by AI models trying to guess what a website is about before they can even begin to process its data.